 - If your injury occurred as a result of the intentional misuse of equipment

 - If you were hurt while playing rather than working

 Furthermore, you can’t file a workers’ compensation claim for a car accident if you were driving to and from work—only if you were driving as part of your work.
 Discuss your injury with a workers’ compensation attorney in Los Angeles to discover whether it qualifies as a valid claim.

 What If They’re Saying I Didn’t Really Get Hurt on the Job?

 Both employers and insurance companies use this trick to avoid paying claims.

-The idea is simple: only injuries that happen on the job, at work, are covered by workers comp.
-With a few rare exceptions, such as work-related travel and remote work duties, injuries that happen anywhere else aren’t covered.
-So the insurer argues that you are lying about where your injury happened to get covered.
+The idea is simple: only injuries that happen at work are covered by workers’ compensation.
+With a few rare exceptions, such as work-related travel and remote work duties, injuries that occur anywhere else are not covered.
+Because of this, the insurer may try to avoid paying by arguing that you are lying about where your injury happened.

 Complete a Free Case Evaluation form now

 How Much Money Can I Recover in a Workers’ Compensation Claim in Los Angeles?